microsoft/Mastering-the-Marketplace/docs/saas/labs/lab2-create-landing-page/README.md

 1. Visual Studio 2022 (any version)
 1. Git (optional)

-> **Note:** It is possible to complete this using Visual Studio Code, but the instructions will be tailored for using Visual Studio 2022.
+> **Note:** It is possible to complete this using Visual Studio Code, but the instructions are tailored for Visual Studio 2022.

 ## Exercise: Compile the Visual Studio Solution